ShivMoh/ShivMoh/README.md

 ## Hi, Hello 🙃
+I am a software engineer interested who likes tinkering.
-I am currently forth year Computer Science Student enrolled at the University of Guyana.
-I am enthusiastic about all things tech- savvy but have particular interest in the field of Web Development, Game Development and Computer Vision.
+I am enthusiastic about all things tech-savvy but have particular interest in the field of Web development, machine learning and application development

 I use neovim btw 😎

 <!--